abhishekkamyani/data-science/README.md

 ### **Definition of Data Engineering**
 Data Engineering focuses on the design, development, and maintenance of systems that allow for the efficient collection, storage, and processing of data.
 It involves building data pipelines, ensuring data quality, and optimizing databases for analytical use.
+It ensures that high-quality data is available for data science and analytics.

 ### **Data Engineering vs. Data Science**